IPL-UV/ee_ipl_uv/README.md

 * [Benchmarking Deep Learning Models for Cloud Detection in Landsat-8 and Sentinel-2](https://github.com/IPL-UV/DL-L8S2-UV)
 * [Landsat-8 to Proba-V transfer learning and Domain adaptation for cloud detection](https://github.com/IPL-UV/pvl8dagans)

+This work has been developed in the framework of the project TEC2016-77741-R (MINECO-ERDF) and the GEE Award project titled Cloud detection in the cloud granted to Luis Gómez-Chova.